CHOOSING A CHURCH

 Pentecostal or so-called Charismatic

-congregation can be very useful to ramp up the growth of our belief.
-The Pentecostal, and other churches that belong to the Born Again/ Charismatic movement, provide the
+congregation can be very useful to ramp up the growth of our belief which in turn supports our faith.
+The Pentecostal, and other churches that belong to the Pentecostal/ Charismatic movement, provide the

 events as they would have occurred in the early Christian Church 2,000 years ago.
 These